uabrc/uabrc.github.io/docs/cheaha/software/software.md

 ## Singularity Containers

 Containers are a very useful resource for installing software without needing administrator permission.
-Please read the full documentation about singularity and containers on our [main Singularity page](../../workflow_solutions/getting_containers.md#containers-on-cheaha).
+Please read the full documentation about Singularity and containers on our [main Singularity page](../../workflow_solutions/getting_containers.md#containers-on-cheaha).